Services & Events for Faculty

 The first group activity of the day of the CRDI will be at 10.00 am.

 You can come any day of the CRDI, and stay as long as you can.
 You can join CRDI activities or work on your own planned agenda for the day.
 In order to plan for coffee and lunch, please answer the survey to let us know which days you plan to attend.
-RSVP here!
+In order to plan for coffee and lunch, please answer the survey to let us know which days you plan to attend in person.

-The CGU Faculty Writing Retreat will take place on Wednesday July 31 and Thursday August 1st at the Drucker Institute from 10.00 to 4.00 pm and online on our TEAMS team room.
+The CGU Faculty Writing Retreat will take place on Tuesday August 12th to Thursday August 14th location TBD from 9.00am to 4.00pm PST and online on our TEAMS team room.

 We will use the Pomodoro technique to focus on 25 min. writing periods followed by 5 min. breaks (https://pomofocus.io/)